-Tonight … October 20, 2014 … is the best time for watching the annual Orionid meteor shower.
+Tonight and tomorrow night … October 20 and 21, 2015 … present the probable best nights of the annual Orionid meteor shower.
 And an awesome shower it is!
 For one thing, it stems from debris from the most famous of all comets, Comet Halley.
 In fact, the object in the picture at the top of this isn’t a meteor.
 It’s Comet Halley itself at its 1910 visit.
 The comet last visited Earth in 1986 and will return next in 2061.
 Debris in the orbit of this comet – the Orionid meteor stream – is now encountering Earth’s atmosphere.
-The meteors will become visible in their greatest numbers tonight, and especially in the dark hours before dawn tomorrow morning (October 21).
-At the peak, from a dark site, you might expect to see about 25 meteors per hour.
+The meteors will become visible, starting at late evening, and usually put on their greatest display in the dark hours before dawn on October 21 and 22.
+At the peak, from a dark site, you might expect to see about 10 to 20 meteors per hour.

 The meteors – vaporizing bits of comet ice and dust – will look like streaks of light in the night sky.
 They’re sometimes called shooting stars.